Idan-sh/Java-Server-Logs/README.md

 #### If the operation can be invoked (the TO-DO exists):
 * The response will end with **200**
-* The result will hold the number of TO-DOs left in the app.
+* The result will hold the number of TO-DOs left in the app

 #### If the operation cannot be invoked (TO-DO does not exist):
 * The response will end with **404** (not found)